D1noD3v/zagreus-docs/docs/index.md

 # Welcome to Zagreus Docs!

+!!! info
+    This website is still under development!
+Please be patient while all the apps are getting added to the website.

 This is the place where I collect all sorts of configurations or compose files for docker.
 Each entry to this webpage has explanation

 ## Layout